kushal-luthra/big-data-architecture/docs/Big-data-architectural-patterns/Big-data-architectural-patterns-2.md

 - If I have GPS data or clickstream data, I would like to collect it differently from imagery or satellite data.<br>

 You must also note there is a cycle here.<br>
-Its not exactly a waterfall model. <br>
+It's not exactly a waterfall model. <br>
 Often times you collect and store raw data, and that raw data is in original form like csv, json etc.<br>
 Then you often times would like to take that raw data and create curated datasets - query optimized datasets to be able to very rapidly access that data. <br>
 This could be through ML, Data warehousing etc.<br>